DavidJamesWood/payfast/README.md

 ## 🚀 Project Overview

-PayFast is a **production-ready payroll reconciliation platform** built with modern cloud-native architecture.
-It demonstrates end-to-end payroll processing with AI-powered insights, automated reconciliation, and enterprise-grade security.
+PayFast is a **production-ready payroll reconciliation platform** with an intelligent **MCP AI Assistant** that revolutionizes how you interact with payroll data.
+Built with modern cloud-native architecture, it combines automated reconciliation with natural language data exploration.

+### 🤖 **MCP AI Assistant - The Game Changer**

+The **Model Context Protocol (MCP) AI Assistant** transforms complex payroll data into conversational insights:

+- **"Show me the top mismatches from the latest reconciliation"** → Instant analysis of 539+ issues
+- **"What caused the most reconciliation failures?"** → AI-powered root cause analysis
+- **"Which employees have missing coverage?"** → Real-time data exploration with SQL generation

 ### 🎯 Key Features

+- **🤖 MCP AI Assistant** - Natural language queries with intelligent SQL generation
-- **🤖 AI-Powered Reconciliation** - Intelligent matching with 95%+ accuracy
+- **⚡ AI-Powered Reconciliation** - Intelligent matching with 95%+ accuracy
 - **⚡ Real-Time Processing** - Handle thousands of payroll records in seconds
 - **🔒 Enterprise Security** - Multi-tenant RBAC with comprehensive audit trails
 - **📊 Advanced Analytics** - AI insights and risk scoring for compliance